 There you have it, folks.
 You can now watch the first-ever ATP Cup no matter where you are around the world.
 All you have to do is get a VPN, connect to an Australian server, and watch it live and free on Channel 9.

-Tell me, do you think Novak Djokovic and Rafael Nadal will clash this time around?
+How would the tournament be like with the absence of Federer?
 Who are you rooting for?
 Share your thoughts and predictions in the comment section below.